dhairs/College-Notes/Fall 2024 Semester/CS 439 - Principles of Computing Systems/Problem Set 3.md

     }

     How many different copies of the variable c are there?
 What are their values?
 	    **There are 3 copies of `c`.
-The values are 4, 6, and 8**
+The values are 4, 6, and 8**.

 2. Consider a uniprocessor kernel that user programs can trap into using system calls.
 The kernel receives and handles interrupts from I/O devices.
 Would there be any need for critical sections within that kernel?
-	1. **Yes, there is the possibility of important data being accessed when an interrupt is handled, that can cause the data to be lost.**
+	1. **Yes, there is the possibility of important data being accessed when an interrupt is handled that accesses a shared resource, that can cause the data to be lost or changed.**

 3. Describe the priority inversion problem and give an example situation where it may occur.
 	1. **Priority inversion is when a high priority task is delayed running because a lower priority task holds a lock to an exclusive resource that the high priority task relies on.
 As a result, a lower priority task that doesn't rely on that same thing can run, effectively allowing lower priorities to run before the highest.
 This could happen in a situation on, for example, a mars rover.**